knative/func/docs/guides/golang.md

 ❯ func deploy
 ```

-You can get the URL for your deployed function with the `describe` command.
+You can get the URL for your deployed function with the `info` command.

 ```
-❯ func describe
+❯ func info
 ```

 ## Testing a function locally